drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Penem and Carbapenems

-At the same time, the antibacterial activities of even simpler but similar highly strained &beta;-lactams were studied.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/penem-carbapenems-2b63236e'><i class='fa fa-play' aria-hidden='true'></i></button>At the same time, the antibacterial activities of even simpler but similar highly strained &beta;-lactams were studied.
 It was found that penem and &Delta;<sup>2</sup> carbapenem possess potential antibacterial activities, whereas &Delta;<sup>1</sup> carbapenem was found to be inactive.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/betam_12_5_2_1.png){: loading=lazy }
 #### Pyramidality of Nitrogen Atom ?

-Analyses of the chemical reactivity of the molecules were made to assess the validity of the nitrogen pyramidality hypothesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/pyramidality-nitrogen-atom-addc7244'><i class='fa fa-play' aria-hidden='true'></i></button>Analyses of the chemical reactivity of the molecules were made to assess the validity of the nitrogen pyramidality hypothesis.
 The ease of hydrolysis of the inactive &Delta;<sup>2</sup> carbapenem compared well with that of the active parent compounds.
 Moreover, the pyramidality of the nitrogen atom in that molecule is highly pronounced, and this observation runs counter of the nitrogen pyramidality hypothesis.
 *[nce]: New Chemical Entity: a compound not previously described.